stm32-community/stm32-enc28j60/README.md

 - STM32F407 (v3 complete network interface)
 - STM32F411 (will be test current 2024 for v3 complete network interface)

-# News on branch V3
+## News on branch V3
+// Contact of this changes @Dtneo

 Quick Start for Full Network Connection
 To quickly set up a complete network connection (DHCP, DNS, Gateway, etc.), use the following function: